Expecting The Unexpected: Towards Broad Out-Of-Distribution Detection: Conclusion

 \section{Conclusion}

-We have evaluated recent OOD detection methods on BROAD, a diversified benchmark spanning 5 different distribution shift types, and found their performances unreliable.
+We have evaluated recent OOD detection methods on BROAD, a novel diversified benchmark we introduced spanning 5 different distribution shift types, and found their performances unreliable.
 Due to the literature focusing on specific distribution shifts, existing methods often fail to detect samples of certain out-of-distribution shifts.

-To design systems capable of detecting a broad range of unexpected inputs, we have proposed an ensemble method based on Gaussian mixtures to combine the respective strengths of existing detection scores, and found it to obtain significant gains compared to previous works, even when limiting overhead computations to 25\%.

 We encourage future work to consider more varied types of OOD samples for their detection evaluations, so that future methods will not see their success limited to unexpected inputs that are expected.
+Moreover, while setting ImageNet as an in-distribution can yield insights on a large class of models and applications, future work should consider additional in-distributions to expand BROAD's coverage, including different modalities such as text and audio.

 We here provide additional information related to the \multilabel{} and \monolabel{} datasets, together referred to as \multimonolabel.

 Table \ref{table:coco_classes} lists the classes used for \multimonolabel{} with their corresponding IDs and names for both CoCo and ImageNet.
 These classes were automatically selected by finding matches between CoCo names and ImageNet IDs understood as WordNet synsets~\citep{WordNet}.
 Only exact matches were considered; hyponyms and hypernyms were excluded.
 While one could argue for more classes to be added to this list, we believe that those present on this list are ``safe''.